-15 things to do before you graduate
+13 things you need to do before you graduate

 Pay your library fines